-The Canon printers I’ve used have been decent, although historically I haven’t liked their approach to black-and-white printing—it was harder to get neutrally toned prints out of their printers (Epson’s Advanced B&W mode is pretty great that way).
-That said, I’m intrigued by the PRO-300’s capabilities, and I think that Canon’s inks produce excellent photographic prints.
-I know plenty of people who love their Canon, and I don’t think that they’re wrong.
+The Canon printers I’ve used have been decent; historically, it was harder to get neutrally toned prints out of their printers (Epson’s Advanced B&W mode is pretty great that way), but that appears to largely be a thing of the past.
+I am intrigued by the PRO-300’s capabilities, and I think that Canon’s inks produce excellent photographic prints.
+I know plenty of people who love their Canon printers, and I don’t think that they’re wrong.

 I’ve tended to go with the printers that can handle 17-inch wide papers, like the P800 (and now, the P900).
-I print a lot of work at 16×20, so the wide-carriage printer makes sense for me, but the lower cost (and smaller) 13-inch printers are ideal, especially if you think 11×14 or 12×18 are about as large as you would want to print.
+I print a lot of work at 16×20, so the wide-carriage printer makes sense for me—as does the better cost per ml metric of the larger printers’ ink cartridges—but the lower cost (and smaller) 13-inch printers are ideal, especially if you think 11×14 or 12×18 are about as large as you would want to print.
 (The new crop of 13- and 17-inch printers are smaller than their predecessors, which is great for people tight on space.)

 All of these printers are back-ordered right now, most likely due to the pandemic.
-I was able to get my hands on an Epson P900 in early November; testing is complete, and I should have a review up soon.
-My Canon PRO-300 hasn’t shown up yet, but I will get to that too.
+I was able to get my hands on an Epson P900 in early November, and my review has been posted.
+My Canon PRO-300 review is in process.